AspicTechnologies/audiostack-doc/extensions/ExtRTP.md

 ---
 title: RTP (audio streaming)
-permalink: /audiostack/extensions/RTP/
+permalink: /audiostack/extensions/ExtRTP/
 ---

-This extension uses RTP (Real-time Transport Protocol) to transfer audio streams oevr IP networks.
+This extension uses RTP (Real-time Transport Protocol) to transfer audio streams over IP networks.
 It allows you to create applications with voice chat, or to compute audio server-side and stream it to clients.

 It is possible to create P2P or client/server architectures.
 The extension also embeds compression alghorithms such as OPUS but may also transfer PCM audio if need be.